 Simple Sale Leaseback Arbitrage Math

-In an M&A transaction that includes a real estate component, the real estate is often undervalued.
-This is typically because sellers are valuing it based on an appraisal or price per square foot, rather than a cap rate or income-based approach.
-For example, if you’re acquiring a business at a 4x EBITDA multiple, that same EBITDA can often be attributed to rent and monetized through a sale-leaseback at a significantly higher multiple, often in the range of 10x to 12x.
-This effectively unlocks substantial capital that is otherwise tied up in non-earning corporate real estate.
-If you’re evaluating any deals with a real estate component, feel free to reach out.
-I’m happy to take a quick look and provide feedback on whether it could be a strong candidate for a sale-leaseback.
-Joel Cukier redacted redacted #saleleasebacks
+In an M&A transaction that includes a meaningful real estate component, the underlying real estate is often undervalued.
+This is typically because the property is valued based on an appraisal or price-per-square-foot methodology rather than its potential value in the sale-leaseback capital markets.
+For example, if you are acquiring a business at a 4x EBITDA multiple, a portion of that EBITDA may effectively be converted into rent and monetized through a sale-leaseback at a significantly higher multiple, often in the 10x to 12x+ range, depending on the credit, real estate, lease structure, and other transaction-specific factors.
+This valuation differential can create a meaningful arbitrage opportunity, unlocking capital that would otherwise remain tied up in corporate real estate.
+The sale-leaseback proceeds can then be incorporated into the acquisition capital stack, potentially reducing the equity and/or traditional acquisition financing required to close the transaction.
+If you are evaluating an M&A opportunity with a real estate component, please feel free to reach out.
+I’m happy to take a quick look and provide initial feedback on whether the transaction could be a strong candidate for a sale-leaseback.
+Joel Cukier redacted redacted #SaleLeasebacks #MergersAndAcquisitions #AcquisitionFinancing #RealEstate #CapitalMarkets